Timeline of Shadows of Atlantic City

 After the first round of edits, I fed Shadows of Atlantic City into AutoCrit.
 It’s an AI-based platform that analyzes your manuscript’s structure.
 And according to AutoCrit, I’m on the path for a “best seller.”
 At least from a structural standpoint.
 In reality, I just want it to find repetitions and redundancies.

-Shadows Was a Lot of Fun to Write
+Shadows of Atlantic City Was a Lot of Fun to Write

 Although most of my books center around fantasy in some way, I truly enjoy stepping outside of the genre to explore something else.
 And I have to say that Shadows of Atlantic City was a lot of fun to write and edit.